fuse-open/docs/articles/basics/quickstart.md

 # Quickstart

-This is a step-by-step tutorial that takes you through installation, creating, previewing and exporting your first app with Fuse.
+This is a step-by-step tutorial that takes you through installation, creating, previewing and exporting your first app with Fuse X.

 Depending on your background (experienced coder, rookie coder, experienced design ninja or otherwise), some things will be obvious and some things will be new to you.

 ## Setup

-Simply [download the latest version of Fuse](https://fuseopen.com/downloads/), install it and you're ready to go.
+Simply [download the latest version of Fuse X](https://fuse-x.com/downloads/), install it and you're ready to go.

-Installation should be a breeze, but in case something iffy happens there are also detailed setup instructions for [macOS](installation/setup-install-osx.md) and [Windows](installation/setup-install-win.md), plus [uninstall instructions for macOS](https://gist.github.com/Tapped/daa78c08882f33b0c7c3) if you need them.
+Installation should be a breeze, but in case something iffy happens there are also detailed setup instructions for [macOS](installation/setup-install-mac.md) and [Windows](installation/setup-install-win.md), plus [uninstall instructions for macOS](https://github.com/fuse-x/studio/blob/master/uninstall.sh) if you need them.

 ## Creating a new Project

-When you launch Fuse, the first thing you see is the Dashboard:
+When you launch Fuse X, the first thing you see is the Dashboard:

 ![Dashboard](../../media/dashboard.png)

-To create an empty project, double click "New Fuse project", fill in a name, and where the project should be created.
+To create an empty project, double click "New fuse X project", fill in a name, and where the project should be created.
 Alternatively, we can select to create an example project, to instantly have something to start playing with.

 > We can also create a project from the command line, by doing `fuse create app <projectname> [optional path]`.
 > If the path is omitted, it will be created as a subdirectory of your current directory.